dotin-inc/resume-dataset-NER-annotations/README.md

 # Resume Dataset with NER annotations
 545 Resumes with NER annotations for 12 Entities.

-Dataset used for training and testing NER models discussed in the paper "Limitations of Neural Networks-based NER for Resume Data Extraction" to be Published in the 65th issue of the Journal Procesamiento del Lenguaje Natural - [SEPLN](http://www.sepln.org/index.php/en).
+Dataset used for training and testing NER models discussed in the paper "**Limitations of Neural Networks-based NER for Resume Data Extraction**" to be Published in the **65th issue of the Journal Procesamiento del Lenguaje Natural - [SEPLN](http://www.sepln.org/index.php/en)**.

 Annotated Entities:
 =================